introduction Link to heading

 Some variables and equations related to previous diagram are as follow (NRHS Teacher, 2016).

-• Population size is symbolized with $N$.
+• Population size is symbolized with NN.

-• Population growth is $$\tag{1} \frac{dN}{dt} = B - D, $$ where $B$ and $D$ stand for birth and death rates, respectively.
+• Population growth is dNdt=BD,(1)\tag{1} \frac{dN}{dt} = B - D, where BB and DD stand for birth and death rates, respectively.

-• Exponential growth is $$\tag{2} \frac{dN}{dt} = r_{\max} N, $$ where $r_{\max}$ is maximum per capita growth rate of population.
+• Exponential growth is dNdt=rmaxN,(2)\tag{2} \frac{dN}{dt} = r_{\max} N, where rmaxr_{\max} is maximum per capita growth rate of population.

-• Logistic growth is $$\tag{3} \frac{dN}{dt} = r_{\max} N \left( \frac{K - N}{K} \right), $$ where $K$ is carrying capacity.
+• Logistic growth is dNdt=rmaxN(KNK),(3)\tag{3} \frac{dN}{dt} = r_{\max} N \left( \frac{K - N}{K} \right), where KK is carrying capacity.